-View current and upcoming charitable projects for Houston Cy-Fair Lions Club:
+View current, upcoming, and previous charitable projects for Houston Cy-Fair Lions Club:

 Veterans Day is November 11th and is a time for all of us to pay tribute to the men and women that have served our country.
 Make plans now to reach out to veterans and offer them the opportunity to continue to make a difference and change lives in their community.